-The methodology to be used for Phase I of this waste segregation project is to use BEA's specialized gamma spectrometry measurement systems that have been previously developed for rapid characterization of nuclear wastes in a field environment by operators with very limited training.
+Phase 2A of this waste segregation project will use BEA's specialized gamma spectrometry measurement systems that have been previously developed for rapid characterization of nuclear wastes in a field environment by operators with very limited training.
 For this initial demonstration project, existing, BEA patented measurement systems (detailed descriptions provided on request) will be modified for use on Bakkan shale waste socks, drums and tanks.
 Appropriate hardware and software changes will be made to adapt the existing technology for use on shale waste containers.
 Expertise from the development of a number of patented BEA technologies will be utilized in the IWSS demonstration project.
 These technologies include:

-- Drum and package assay monitor for transuranic wastes - Rapid waste screener for waste in in 3ft x 4ft trays - Conveyor assay monitor for decontamination and decommissioning wastes - Subsurface monitor used for characterization the distribution of waste in nuclear waste sites - Elevated detector system for unpackaged wastes - Excavation monitoring system - Mobile cart mounted survey system for rapid characterization of waste site surface areas - Underwater characterization system for nuclear fuels
+- Drum and package assay monitor for transuranic wastes - Rapid waste screener for waste in in 3ft x 4ft trays - Conveyor assay monitor for decontamination and decommissioning wastes - Subsurface monitor used for characterization the distribution of waste in nuclear waste sites - Elevated detector system for unpackaged wastes - Excavation monitoring system - Mobile cart mounted survey system for rapid characterization of waste site surface areas - Underwater characterization system for nuclear fuels mobile radium (e.g. 226-228 Ra).

-The PPWS demonstration systems will utilize elements of the above technologies to rapidly develop the IWSS-PPWS demonstration system.
-Principal radionuclides that will be measured by the PPWS will be measured directly or determined by the measurement of daughter products.
-Primary radionuclides to be measured are uranium (e.g. U), Thorium (e.g. Th) and mobile radium (e.g. 226-228 Ra).
 Current technology requires a 30 day delay to allow the radon daughter products to reach equilibrium with the 226-228 Ra prior to characterization.
 However, INL's unique technology allows all measurements to be performed even shortly after the waste is generated at the well head thereby allowing disposal requirements to be defined shortly after the waste is generated.
+Depending on the waste characteristics, a second measurement may be performed.

+The VWS-1 and VWS-2 demonstration systems will utilize elements of the above technologies to rapidly develop the IWSS-VWS demonstration systems.
+Principal radionuclides that will be measured by the VWS will be measured directly or determined by the measurement of daughter products.
+Primary radionuclides to be measured are uranium (e.g. U), Thorium (e.g. Th) and